vhaudiquet/ubuntu-project-docs/docs/staging/seed-management.md

 ### Germinate

-The seeds are read by a program called [Germinate](https://wiki.ubuntu.com/Germinate), which resolves the dependencies of packages in the seed lists.
+The seeds are read by a program called {ref}`Germinate <germinate>`, which resolves the dependencies of packages in the seed lists.
 By adding additional packages to satisfy these dependencies, the final package lists are produced.